AliOssama/data/README.md

-Using D3 to change array list from JavaScript to HTML
+Using D3 to change array list from JavaScript to HTML.